salesforce/generic-sidecar-injector/README.md

     make docker

-## Usage
+## Documentation

 ### Configuration

 The framework divides the configuration into two parts.

-1. What needs to be injected , aka the sidecars
+1. What needs to be injected , aka the sidecar configuration
-2. When the injection should be performed, aka the mutation configs
+2. A list of mutations, aka the mutation configuration

 The mutating webhook takes the following arguments:-